dominion314/TTGD/Building AI/Notes.md

 Explanation = The expected returned Value(V) at the current state(s) is equal to the maximum value of any possible action(a) for the expected reward(R) for taking that action(a) at state(s)...plus the discount factor(gamma -yV) multipled by the value of the next state(s').

-Equation for Q Values = Q(s,a) = r + γ(max(Q(s’,a’))

-Explanation = The "Q" values for a given state(s) and action(a) should represent the current reward(r) plus the maximum discounted future reward(y)
-            expected according to our own table for the next state(s) we would end in.

-Simply - This defines the curent rewards from future rewards depending on our current state and the potential rewards of the future state.
-Why is it important - Data can be updated by using these accurate measures into tables of future rewards allowing for agents to make better decisions.

 Check out the bellman_equation.py file to see how this is done in FrozenLake.
 WHen you run the code it basically gives you a 4 x 16 matrix that contains the values of each individual cell based on the perceived values in the script.
 These values could be transposed onto a visual grid to help the agent navigate an environment and its obstacles.

 Using Tensorflow you can apply this Q Table to a neural network.
 However, what you make up for in flexibility you lose in stability.